 Ombudsman for safety at the institute

 Many of the chemicals that we use are poisonous and/or corrosive and/or explosive.
 Before you start using a chemical, read about the risks and the handling guidelines on the safety sheet.
 Safety sheets for the chemicals we commonly use are in the chemical laboratory on the first floor.
-Your can also look for safety sheets in a Material Safety Data Sheets (MSDS) database.
+Your can also look for safety sheets online at http://gestis-en.itrust.de or the Material Safety Data Sheets (MSDS) database.
 The safety sheets tell you what the dangers are and what precautions you should take (such as wearing goggles or gloves).
 Follow those guidelines!
 Not every kind of glove is resistant against every chemical.
 We have a glove selection guide to help you choose the right kind of gloves.

 Good resources for learning about working safely with chemmicals are: The chemical safety brochure from the Amercan Chemical Society, Safety in Academic Chemistry Laboratories vol.1, and Safety in Academic Chemistry Laboratories vol.2.